mr-robak/kanban-hackathon/README.md

 As a part of [Javascript Bootcamp Olympics](https://sites.google.com/mintbean.io/javascriptbootcampolympics/home)! hosted by [Mintbean](https://www.mintbean.io/).

-The event was geared to a fresh graduates of coding bootcamps with a goal of building our portfolio to make our profiles more impressive to employers.
+The event was geared towards fresh graduates of coding bootcamps.
+One of the goals is building our portfolio to make our profiles more impressive to potential employers.

-On friday evening we were presented with the task: to build, refine and explain a personal Kanban board!
+On Friday evening we were presented with the task: to build, refine and explain a personal Kanban board!
+We also had to factor in a time difference as the event was being hosted in North America - we were the only European team.

-We were working on the project remotely using Slack our daily stand-ups and put extra attention to communicating our progress.
-This is where GithHub's [kanban project board](https://github.com/mr-robak/kanban-hackathon/projects/1) was shining extra bright allowing us to track our progress and plan towards delivering a deployable MVP.
+We worked on the project remotely using Slack our daily stand-ups.
+We had to put extra effort into communicating our progress, as we could not meet up for the event.
+This is where GithHub's [kanban project board](https://github.com/mr-robak/kanban-hackathon/projects/1) came into play, allowing us to track our progress and plan towards delivering a deployable MVP.
+Yes, the irony of relying on a Kanban board while developing a Kanban board.

-Despite crazy pace with this super tight deadline and long ours we had a lot of fun working on this project and we managed to deliver all features requested in the user stories including a big part of the bonus ones!
+Despite the crazy pace with this super tight deadline and the long hours, we had a lot of fun working on this project and we managed to deliver all features requested in the user stories including a big part of the bonus ones!

 ![](https://github.com/mr-robak/kanban-hackathon/blob/readme/readme_assets/completed-task-kanban.gif)